การสนับสนุนเป้าหมายการพัฒนาที่ยั่งยืน |

 1) Target Group Identification:

-Thoroughly identifying target groups based on the potential impacts stemming from the organization's projects or activities, while also considering their level of interest and influence on said projects or activities.
+Define target groups comprehensively based on the impact assessment of potential effects from the organization's projects/activities.
+Consider the level of interest and influence each group has on the project's activities.

 2) Community Priority Ranking: